-The Kentucky Historical Society's project, the Civil War Governors of Kentucky Digital Documentary Edition looks to hire three graduate students (at least in the second semester of their M.A. in a humanities discipline and with a familiarity of 19th century U.S. history) to serve as remote Graduate Research Associates (GRAs) for the project between February 2022 and January 2023.
+The Kentucky Historical Society's project, the Civil War Governors of Kentucky Digital Documentary Edition looks to hire three graduate students (at least in the second year of their M.A. in a humanities discipline and with a familiarity of 19th century U.S. history) to serve as remote Graduate Research Associates (GRAs) for the project between February 2023 and January 2024.
 GRAs work remotely from their home institution, researching and annotating 120 documents.

 This fellowship opportunity comes with a production-based stipend of $4,000 as well as experience working in the digital humanities, applying the theory and practice of digital history to historical documents.
 GRAs are expected to annotate 120 documents.
 These positions are funded by a grant from the National Historical Publications and Records Commission (NHPRC), a branch of the National Archives.
 NHPRC support has allowed CWGK to hire 17 other GRAs in previous years.

 CWGK is an annotated, searchable, and freely accessible online edition of documents associated with the chief executives of the Commonwealth, 1860-1865.
 Yet CWGK is not solely about the five governors; it is about reconstructing the lost lives and voices of tens of thousands of Kentuckians who interacted with the office of the governor during the war years.
 CWGK will identify, research, and link together every person, place, and organization found in its documents.
 This web of hundreds of thousands of networked nodes will dramatically expand the number of actors in Kentucky and U.S. history, show scholars new patterns and hidden relationships, and recognize the humanity and agency of historically marginalized people.
 To see the project’s work to date, visit http://discovery.civilwargovernors.org/.